zia9571/AI-Sales-Call-Assistant-/README.md

 - Develop advanced analytics and reporting features.
 - Integrate with CRM systems for seamless data management.

-## Conclusion

-The Real-Time AI Sales Call Assistant project successfully developed an intelligent system that enhances sales conversations by providing real-time transcription, sentiment analysis, product recommendations, and objection handling.
-This project demonstrates the potential of AI and machine learning to improve sales performance and customer interactions.
-Future work will focus on enhancing model accuracy, expanding language support, and integrating with CRM systems.

 ## References

 - Vosk: https://alphacephei.com/vosk/